openid-connect-key-binding October 2025

 1.8.
 Token Request

-To obtain the ID Token, the RP:
+To obtain the ID Token, the RP authenticating component:

 1. generates a c_hash by computing a SHA256 hash of the authorization code